 If you’re looking to throw a smaller, more intimate garden or house party with just friends and family, you won’t need to go mad on the headphone quantities.
 As long as you have enough to cover each guest plus a few spares, you’re good to go.

 In terms of lighting and extras, you could already have that decorative disco ball in the attic, but it’s unlikely you’ve got a secret stash of strobe lights, lasers and fog machines.

 Good news is this stuff is also hirable – just be careful where you assign the bulk of the budget.
 Your party, your preferences!

 2) Pick the right location size

-If you have a few too many guests for a silent disco to be safely hosted in your own home, look for your local small music venues, pub function rooms, village hall or social clubs.
+If you have a few too many guests for a silent disco to be safely hosted in your own home, look for your local small music venues, pub function rooms, village hall or venues for hire.
 With the current state of the music industry, they won’t charge you extortionate amounts for venue hire and may already have a stage and lighting set up.

 If it’s a big enough occasion and you’ve got the budget, then why not go all out and look into hosting a night at one of your local nightclubs.
 They will have the most space for higher guest numbers, as well as the highest quality lighting – and not to mention the bars.
 We have thousands of silent headphones in stock and can cater for huge events around the UK.

 Your next priority is making sure you have your audio source(s).
 This will be either the DJ you’re hiring who may have their own decks, or 2 to 3 audio input devices – depending on how many of the 3 channels you plan to use on the headphones.